JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ---

 #### Observations
-Unlike what we saw in the raw logits saliency maps, hot spots here do not align with misleading features (hairs, shadows, etc.).
-We know the model noticed these features, from the raw logits saliency maps, but we also know these features were ultimately judged to be misleading, from the integrated gradients maps.
-Here we see how robust XAI techniques work together to reveal how models make decisions at a granular level.
-And we can examine this even further with when we look at the next section, Decision Path Visualization via Layer-wise Grad-CAM.

 Most images are remarkably consistent here.
 High-importance regions (green/yellow clusters) largely coincide with lesion boundaries and internal texture, even in difficult cases.
 For example, Image 3 shows a tight, centralized attribution corresponding precisely to a small lesion.
 Images 1, 2, 7, and 8 also show well-localized attribution consistent with lesion contours.
-Meanwhile, Image 6 exhibits broader but clear attribution, aligning with its mild oversegmentation but precise shape.
+Image 6 exhibits broader but clear attribution, aligning with its mild oversegmentation but precise shape.

 Image 4 is diffuse and a clear outlier, however.
 Most likely due to the presence of two clearly different colors in one lesion.
-An edge case that can be understood and addressed through input preprocessing, expanding training data, or additional data augmentation.
-Overall, the integrated gradients confirm the model is prioritizing relevant visual features, and supports prior XAI observations.
+An edge case that can be understood and addressed.

----

-#### Real-World Use Case
-In a dermatology AI pipeline, Integrated Gradients can help validate that a model is grounded in the right lesion features when raw saliency is too noisy or unclear.
-It can also reveal subtle dependencies on shape, texture, or contrast that affect generalization across skin tones, lighting conditions, or imaging devices.
-When used alongside saliency and confidence maps, model behavior can be interpreted through three complementary lenses: sensitivity, decision confidence, and causal attribution.

 ---